Pilates is a mind-body centric exercise regime designed for the urban life.

 The key elements of Pilates form the basis of all movement.

-Pilates is a fitness regime developed by a man called Joseph Pilates, a German in the 1930s.
+Pilates is a fitness regime developed by a German man called Joseph Pilates, in the 1930s.
 He called it ‘Contrology’ as it was an art of controlled movements with an integrative mind-body-spirit approach.

 Colloquially, our core is our torso and the major muscles of the core reside in the area of the belly and the mid and lower back.

 The core includes the inner core and the outer core.
 The Inner core consists of the Pelvic floor muscles, Transversus Abdominis, Multifidus and Diaphragm.
 The outer core consists of the internal and external Obliques and the Glutes.
 These are the stabilisers.

 The rest of the muscles, known as mobilisers, like Rectus Abdominus (your 6-pack), help us to move,

 If our core muscles aren’t working right, the mobilisers work overtime, producing incorrect stress on the body, making you prone to injury and fatigue.

 Pilates is the only exercise regime in the world that works on core engagement and activation.
 Most exercise forms expect the inner core to work.
 “Core exercises” work on the outer or the functional core unit.

 Although Pilates and Yoga routines might look similar, their focus is different.